Tag Archives: proxy settings

 How to Change Proxy Settings in Internet Explorer (IE)

-At times your access to the internet may be restricted due to firewalls at school or work.
-Oppressive governments and ISP can at times try to limit freedoms as well.
-It’s an annoying circumstance but totally avoidable for a little tech know-how.
-Whatever your reason for opting to use a proxy server, plugging-in an IP address in Internet Explorer couldn’t be easier.
+It’s an annoying circumstance but totally avoidable with a little tech know-how.
+Whatever your reason for opting to use a proxy server, plugging an IP address into Internet Explorer is a straightforward process.

 Changing your Proxy Settings in IE, Step-by-Step